njvsvalhalla/z2randomizer/README.md

 I based this off of Z2Randomizer by digshake https://bitbucket.org/digshake/z2randomizer/

 I converted it to a console app and a web app.
-The console/web can generate a rom based on a json file as well as preset.
+The console/web can generate a rom based flags as well as preset.

 ## What did I change?